GenericMappingTools/gmt/doc_classic/rst/source/supplements/potential/gpsgridder.rst

    One-sigma data uncertainties for *u* and *v* are provided in the last two columns.
    We then compute weights that are inversely proportional to the uncertainties.
    Append **w** if weights are given instead of uncertainties.
 This results in a weighted least squares fit.
-Note that **-W** only has an effect if **-C** is used.
+Note that weights only have an effect if **-C** is used.
    [Default uses no weights or uncertainties].
-   Note: At present the **-W** option is *unstable*.
-We do not yet know if it reflects a coding bug or a theoretical limitation.
-Users beware, and make sure you compare the results with non-weighted output for basic sanity checking.

 .. _-V: